 Seeking marriage or couples counseling is a personal decision, but one that can help you and your partner work through some of your issues.
 There is no perfect time to seek therapy, but as with all issues, the sooner the better.
 A qualified couples therapist can help you uncover the pain that might be at the center of this type of aberrant behavior and learn more effective communication skills through techniques such as emotionally focused couples therapy.

 The silent treatment can stem from trauma, such as attachment injuries, trauma bond relationships, and childhood trauma, so it may also be especially helpful to consider individual therapy.
 This can help each individual dig deeper into their individual behaviors and help improve relational and communication skills.
-If you’re wondering how to choose a therapist, an online therapist directory allows you to see complete profiles on therapists so that you can find someone with specific criteria, such as gender, location, insurance, and expertise.
+An online therapist directory allows you to see complete profiles on therapists so that you can find someone with specific criteria, such as gender, location, insurance, and expertise, or you can use a couples therapy app like Our Ritual to participate in self-guided work and live video sessions with a relationship expert.

 Additional Resources